awsdocs/aws-doc-sdk-examples/basics_scenarios/sitewise_scenario/SPECIFICATION.md

 This SDK Basics scenario demonstrates how to interact with AWS IoT SiteWise using the AWS SDK.
 It demonstrates various tasks such as creating a SiteWise Asset Model, creating an asset, sending data to the asset, reading data, and so on.
 Finally this scenario demonstrates how to clean up resources.
 Its purpose is to demonstrate how to get up and running with AWS IoT SiteWise and the AWS SDK.

 ## Resources
 This Basics scenario has a depedency on an IAM role that has permissions for this service.
 We will create this resource using a CloudFormation template so the user does not have to manually create it.
+You can see this functionality in the Program execution section below.

 ## Hello AWS IoT SiteWise
 This program is intended for users not familiar with the AWS IoT SiteWise Service to easily get up and running.
 The logic is to show use of